 Use of business cards

 Business cards are typically exchanged at the beginning of a meeting.
 They contain first name and surname, job title, but no academic titles.
-When presenting your card, having one side of your card translated into Spanish, generally leaves an amazingly positive impression.
+When presenting your card, having one side of your card translated into Spanish generally leaves a good impression.

 Expertise in Labour Mobility